-Set asides will be fulfilled first-for gap financing resources.
+Set asides will be fulfilled first.
 Geographic distribution will include set asides.
 Upon fulfillment of set asides, OHFA will move to the funding pools.
 Projects meeting a set aside will be factored into the allocation goals of the funding pools.